momagic/rlgl/scripts/README.md

 3. **Update price** when needed for promotions or market changes
 4. **Withdraw earnings** periodically to your wallet

+### V2 Still Live
+- While finalizing V3, the V2 contract may still accrue WLD.
+Use the V2 withdrawal script below to collect funds from V2 without impacting V3.

 ## 🆘 Troubleshooting

 ### Common Issues: